 2. Content marketing.

 I considered creating content to educate and build an audience.
 While content marketing is effective, it takes some time to build, so I decided to leave it out during the case study.

 Moving forward, however – creating content will be important.
-The truth is, modern companies have to act as media companies.
+The truth is, modern companies have to act like media companies.
 The battle of customer attention has been fiercer than ever.

-That said, content marketing works.
-Otherwise, why would Hubspot, a content marketing focused software company, acquire The Hustle, a media company who creates newsletter content.
-That’s because they are looking to expand their content reach.
+Content marketing works.
+Otherwise, why would Hubspot, a content marketing focused software company, acquire The Hustle?

 TLDR: Invest in content.

 3. Zig-zag strategy.

 If your competitors are advertising with Google Ads, avoid the bidding war.

 There is always someone who is willing to go out of business faster than you.
 Read that again.